DucQuyen199/Campus-Learning/services/teacher-service/README.md

-# Campust Teacher Service API
+# CampusLearning Teacher Service API

-The **Campust Teacher Service** is a Node.js/Express REST API that enables instructors to manage courses, assignments, and student data within the Campust learning ecosystem.
+The **CampusLearning Teacher Service** is a Node.js/Express REST API that enables instructors to manage courses, assignments, and student data within the CampusLearning learning ecosystem.

 ---